 Example: Your competitor, Acme 123, has brand mentions in high-profile publications such as Forbes and Inc. By carefully examining their process, you identify a handful of contributors who frequently mention and link to brands.
 You decide to pitch these writers for information on getting a brand mention.

 An online reputation strategy is never a cut-and-dried templatized affair though many reputation management companies use this approach anyway (beware).
 Brand reputations are like personalities.
 There are so many nuances and detailed features that require first understanding, then assimilating, and then allowing the reputation strategy to take shape.

-Any brand, regardless of what’s happened, how low its reviews are, how bad its products were, or what nefarious activities its leadership engaged in, can recover their online reputation.
+Any brand can recover its online reputation regardless of what happened, how low its reviews are, how bad its products were, or what nefarious activities its leadership engaged in.
 The process may require time and resources, but there is always a way up.